Robust M{\o}lmer-S{\o}rensen gate for neutral atoms using rapid adiabatic Rydberg dressing: Abstract

 \section{Abstract}

 The Rydberg blockade mechanism is now routinely considered for entangling qubits encoded in clock states of neutral atoms.
 Challenges towards implementing entangling gates with high fidelity include errors due to thermal motion of atoms, laser amplitude inhomogeneities, and imperfect Rydberg blockade.
 We show that adiabatic rapid passage by Rydberg dressing provides a mechanism for implementing two-qubit entangling gates by accumulating phases that are robust to these imperfections.
 We find that the typical error in implementing a two-qubit gate, such as the controlled phase gate, is dominated by errors in the single atom light shift, and that this can be easily corrected using adiabatic dressing interleaved with a simple spin echo sequence.
-This results in a two-qubit M{\o}lmer-S{\o}renson gate.
-A gate fidelity $\sim 0.995$ is achieveable with modest experimental parameters and a path to higher fidelities is possible for Rydberg states in atoms with a stronger blockade, longer lifetimes, and larger Rabi frequencies.
+This results in a two-qubit M{\o}lmer-S{\o}rensen gate.
+A gate fidelity $\sim 0.995$ is achievable with modest experimental parameters and a path to higher fidelities is possible for Rydberg states in atoms with a stronger blockade, longer lifetimes, and larger Rabi frequencies.

-Arrays of trapped neutral atoms interacting via electric dipole-dipole interactions (EDDI) have emerged as a potential scalable platform for quantum computing~\cite{weiss2017quantum}.
-Near terms applications are currently under investigation, including simulation of Ising models \cite{labuhn2016tunable, de2018accurate}, and other potential accessible noisy intermediate-scale quantum (NISQ) algorithms such as optimization~\cite{keating2013adiabatic, zhou2018quantum, pichler2018computational}.
-In the longer term, this system is a promising platform for universal fault-tolerant quantum computing given long-lived qubits at the heart of ultraprecise atomic clocks both in the microwave with alkali atoms and optical regime with alkaline earths~\cite{ludlow2015optical}, flexible trapping geometries in 1D ~\cite{endres2016atom}, 2D ~\cite{barredo2016atom}, and 3D ~\cite{barredo2018synthetic, kumar2018sorting}, and new innovations to create and load defect-free trap arrays ~\cite{kumar2018sorting, endres2016atom, barredo2016atom, barredo2018synthetic}.
-Recent experiments in the Weiss group have demonstrated high fidelity, on demand single qubit gates ~\cite{wang2015coherent, wang2016single} but the implementation of high-fidelity two qubit gates, with long-lived clock qubits in such systems remains a critical challenge.
+Arrays of trapped neutral atoms interacting via the electric dipole-dipole interaction (EDDI) have emerged as a potential scalable platform for quantum computing~\cite{brennen1999quantum, brennen2000entangling, weiss2017quantum}.
+Near term applications include simulation of Ising models \cite{labuhn2016tunable, de2018accurate} and optimization~\cite{keating2013adiabatic, zhou2018quantum, pichler2018computational}.
+In the longer term, this system is a promising platform for universal fault-tolerant quantum computing given long-lived qubits at the heart of ultraprecise atomic clocks~\cite{ludlow2015optical} and flexible trapping geometries \cite{endres2016atom, barredo2016atom, barredo2018synthetic, kumar2018sorting}.
+High fidelity, on demand one-qubit gates have been demonstrated~\cite{wang2015coherent, wang2016single} but the implementation of two-qubit gates with the fidelities required for fault tolerance remains a critical challenge.